 Tony Clarkin was born on 24th November 1946 in Birmingham, Warwickshire.
 He married when he was only sixteen and even became a grandpa in 1988.
 Tony is a vegetarian and his hobby is reading.
 His favourite films are “The Blade Runner“ and “Back To The Future“.
 He writes most of his songs on the tours.
 He currently uses a Jay Dee guitar called “Blackbird” but also Fender Stratocaster and Telecaster guitars.
 The “Blackbird” has replaced his former PRS guitars.
 Tony has also contributed to some records outside MAGNUM, e.g. working with Rudi Dobson and Rodney Matthews.

 Jimmy (James) Copley

 Jimmy (born 29.12.1953 in London) joined MAGNUM to stand in for Harry for the Storyteller anniversary tour.
 His first band was called SPREADEAGLE and he has worked with many prominent musicians ever since e.g. Jeff Beck, Ian Gillan, Paul Rogers and Tony Iommi.
 When Harry had to set his priorities on THUNDER he became a permanent member and he has done a great job ever since whenever he was needed.
 He played in M3 with Mark and is a very experienced studio drummer who has worked with a lot of other artists, too.
-Jimmy has recently published his first solo album and is now with MANFRED MANN’S EARTH BAND until his untimely death of Leukaemia on 13.5.2017.
+Jimmy recently published his first solo album in 2008 and was with MANFRED MANN’S EARTH BAND until his untimely death of Leukaemia on 13.5.2017.

 Kex (Kevin) Gorin